Oscar Provencal

-Provencal is best known for his role as Inspector Bediako in the TV series Inspector Bediako.
+Provencal, son of the late Ghanaian politician H.S.T Provencal, is best known for his role as Inspector Bediako in the TV series Inspector Bediako.

 Career

 In the early 1990s, Provencal played Inspector Bediako.
 He also contested for the position of Deputy of Creative Arts Minister.
 He was the judge for Ghana Most Beautiful Beauty Pageant and is also known for his philanthropy.